coleenquadros/configuration/docs/app-sre/incident-process.md

 * Create a JIRA with type `Task`, with label `type/incident` in the [APPSRE board].
 * Create slack channel for the incident, referencing the JIRA and the bridge ([zti]).
 * Start the RCA, by creating a copy of the [RCA template].
 Attach to the JIRA.
-* Post a message to #sd-org with: link to bridge ([zti]), JIRA, and short description of the issue.
+* Post a message to #sd-org with: Service Name, short description of the issue, impact, JIRA and link to bridge ([zti]).
 * Send email to [serviceOwners], [serviceNotifications], [sd-org@redhat.com](mailto:sd-org@redhat.com) and to [sd-notifications@redhat.com](mailto:sd-notifications@redhat.com).
-The email should include: Service Name, Impact, JIRA, and incident slack channel.
+The email should include: Service Name, short description of the issue, impact and JIRA.

 ### Continuous Communication (every 30 minutes)